 Tuition and Fees

-New this year: There is no longer a pay later option for enrollment: all fees are due at the time of enrollment.
-Each WCOS session has a separate enrollment site.
+Please note: There is no pay-later option for registration: all fees are due at the time of registration.
+Each WCOS session has a separate registration site.

 Tuition for basic classes: $150 per class